2020-Summer-Cohort/virtual-pet-jaybowenecm/README.md

 - As players interact with pets, the pet’s status changes differently for organic and robotic pets
 - As "time" ticks by, the pet's status changes negatively.
 The passing of time is measured by how often the player interacts with the program.
 - Useful player instructions in the form of a README.md file

+Instructions: The game starts by adding both organic and robotic pets.
+Select the animal you would like to interact with from the command line by entering the numeric position.
+You are then prompted for different activities you can perform based on the pet type.
+You can also list all pets in the shelter, adopt or add new pets as well.
+When you leave your pets they will get BORED make sure you PLAY with your pets and see the DOCTOR or MECHANIC.
+HEALTH is important to your pets as is OIL.